isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2337.md

 ---
-title: FITPRISE Project Management System - PCM - Package 1 (5 users)
+title: CROSSTRACK GO - Fleet Management Package 2 - 2 Vehicles
 permalink: /productivity-solutions-grant/solutionrepo/solution2337
 ---

 ### Description

-FITPRISE Project Management System is a flexible business system for SMEs where the monitoring of project milestones is essential.
-Each milestone can be properly tracked and fulfilled.
-Customized reports provides full traceability of end-to-end job operation status.
-The solution provides the flexibility to create new fields, logic to meet the SMEs operations workflow.
-This helps with the solution acceptance for users as system processes are more familiar and customized to their daily operations.
+CrossTrack GO is a fleet management platform that is available on both desktop and mobile (Android and iOS) for companies to help better manage their fleet of vehicles and drivers.
+With a few clicks, know exactly where your vehicles are in the palm of your hand.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Enhanzcom20210226_Desensitised_Annex_3-_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Crosstrack_Annex_3_CR_wef_19_August_2021_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria